Lettie S. Bigelow: Career

 Bigelow did considerable literary work.
 It is as a poet that Bigelow preferred to be known.
 Early on, she evinced a talent for versification, and in poetry, her intense nature found the best outlet of expression.
 While she did not publish a book of poems, her verses appeared quite frequently in the New York City Christian Advocate and The Independent; Boston's Zion's Herald and Independent; Wide Awake and other periodicals.
 Her prose writings, consisting of sketches, newspaper articles, and a serial story, were for the most part under a pseudonym.
 She also wrote a work of Sunday school and anniversary exercises, published in New York, which had a large sale.

 She was for years closely identified with the temperance movement.
 A member of the W.C.T.U., in 1890, she became the editor of True Light, a monthly paper published in the interests of the Massachusetts W.C.T.U., of which her "Aunt Dorothy" letters formed a unique feature.
 The routine of editorial work provided irksome, and failing health compelled her to resign the position.
 In 1896, she was the state superintendent of the franchise department of the Massachusetts W.C.T.U.

-Bigelow was an interesting platform speaker.
-Her lecture on "Woman's Place and Power" found special favor and hearty commendation wherever it was delivered.
+Bigelow was a platform speaker.
+Her lecture on "Woman's Place and Power" was considered particularly noteworthy.